The spinal vertebrae, the 33 bones stacked atop each other, can be broken down into different regions of the spine:

 Ligaments hold the vertebrae together, protect the discs, and stabilize the spine.

 The Spinal Cord

 The spinal cord runs from the brainstem to the 1st lumbar vertebra; it is approximately 18 inches long.
 At the end of the spinal cord, fibers separate into the cauda equina, Latin for “horse’s tail,” which is a bundle of spinal nerves and roots.

 The spinal cord relays messages between the body and brain, which allow for movement, as well as your sense of touch.
 Thirty-one pairs of spinal nerves branch off the spinal cord and carry these signals.
 The spinal nerves are numbered according to the vertebrae where it exists.
 When you suffer from specific pain in the body, it may indicate issues with specific vertebrae or spinal nerves.

 The overview of the spine gives you a glimpse into how much goes into helping our bodies move.
 Sometimes the body needs a little bit of help, which is when chiropractic care can help.

-If you are suffering from back or neck pain, or have been hurt in a car accident, contact a chiropractor at ChiroCare.
+If you are suffering from back or neck pain, or have been hurt in a car accident, contact a chiropractor at ChiroCare of Florida.
 Get the treatment you need to get back to a healthy position.